quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week3.md

 - I want to figure out how the blue line moves onMousemove as it shows glitches in making partitions in the modular-ui.
 - What happens when I click the pencil ?
 How the 3 icons show up on mousehover ?
 - Why all the sections except cupboard extend the SectionRenderer class.
 Why is that ?
+- How to make partitioning possible for open sections ?

 ## **Tuesday: January 16**
 - Final polishes in the `shift-pointer` plugin.